manpagez: man pages & more

 Specifies the number of jobs (commands) to run simultaneously.
 If

 there is more than one -j option, the last one is effective.
-If the
+If

--j option is given without an argument, make will not limit the
+the -j option is given without an argument, make will not limit

-number of jobs that can run simultaneously.
+the number of jobs that can run simultaneously.

 -k, --keep-going

 Continue as much as possible after an error.
-While the target that
+While the target

-dependencies of these targets can be processed all the same.
+other dependencies of these targets can be processed all the same.

 -l [load], --load-average[=load]

-Specifies that no new jobs (commands) should be started if there are
+Specifies that no new jobs (commands) should be started if there

-others jobs running and the load average is at least load (a
+are others jobs running and the load average is at least load (a

 floating-point number).
 With no argument, removes a previous load